mkasantee/COMP1885_Audit_Framework/README.md

-# Algorithmic Fairness and Spatiotemporal Risk Auditing: An Enterprise-Grade Framework for Bias Mitigation and Scalable Predictive Policing
+# Algorithmic Fairness and Spatiotemporal Risk Auditing: An Enterprise Framework for Bias Mitigation and Scalable Predictive Policing

 ![Algorithmic Fairness and Predictive Policing Framework Dashboard](banner.png)